cinnamon-bun/superbus/README.md

 Senders and listeners can choose to be in "blocking mode".
 If both are in blocking mode, then sending a message will block until all the listeners have finished running, even if they are async callbacks.

-If either the sender or the listener are in nonblocking mode, the listener callbacks will run on `nextTick` (or the browser equivalent).
+If either the sender or the listener are in nonblocking mode, the listener callbacks will run with `setImmediate`.

 > Why this blocking thing?
 >